zxkathy/STAT545-hw01-Zhao-Xin/README.md

-# STAT545-hw01-Zhao-Xin
+---
+title: "STAT545-hw01-Zhao-Xin"
+output: github_document
+---

 Welcome to my repo!
 Hope you enjoy it!

 #This change is made in my local laptop
 ## Who Am I?
-Kathy Zhao: A new master student!
+Kathy Zhao: *A new master student!*

 ## What courses have I taken?
 | **Course No.** |     **Description**    | **My Comment** |